AREA ATTRACTIONS

 (609) 392-7188

 The Trenton Free Public Library is the oldest library in New Jersey, founded in 1750 as the Trenton Library Company by Dr. Thomas Cadwalader.
-Benjamin Franklin is said to have purchased the library’s first 50 books.
-Originally a subscription library, it became incorporated as a free public library as it is known today.
+Originally a subscription library, it was later incorporated as a free public library.
 The Library’s Trentoniana Collection is an invaluable resource for historians.

 Washington Crossing Historic Park